kevinchiv/Predicting-Kickstarter-Success/README.md

 # Predicting Kickstarter Success

 ## Description:
 Kickstarter is a global crowdfunding platform that helps independent creators finance their projects.
-What makes Kickstarter noteworthy and powerful is its community.
-Specifically, the community's ability to turn campaigns into million dollar success stories.
+What makes Kickstarter noteworthy and powerful is its community, specifically its ability to turn campaigns into million dollar success stories.

 ## Objective:
 Each year, several projects fail.